cuevashudg/Salud-Plus/README.md

 To run, git clone and run with VSCode Live Server extension.

-Make adjustment to `const GEMINI_API_KEY` in order to for AI post and fetch response.
+For API calls:
+In your terminal run npm install, followed by npm start.
+Must have own API key and port in enviorne

 ~
+Considered additions:

-Considering adding API KEY env/config to store in alternate location -user creation and profile storage
+-user account creation and profile storage

 keeping as is for demo purposes
+~